meshcalero/meshcaline.org/docs/index.md

 ##### [API Permalinks](permalinks)

-Individual resources in a meshcaline API represent steps in a business process.
-As such they are temporary resources.
-The simple permalink pattern enables API users to keep references to steps from one flow and start new flows from there in subsequent sessions.[...more](permalinks)
+Individual resources in a *meshcaline*{: .m} API represent steps that guide an end-user through a business process.
+As such they are by default temporary resources.
+The simple permalink pattern enables API users to keep references to steps from one business process and start new business processes from there in subsequent sessions.[...more](permalinks)

 ##### [Paginateable Collections](pagination)

 Collections of objects with potentially large number of items risk that the size of resource representation grows beyond a reasonable limit.
-To avoid that risk **meshcaline** recommends a standard representation pattern for paginateable collections.[...more](pagination)
+To avoid that risk *meshcaline*{: .m} recommends a standard representation pattern for paginateable collections.[...more](pagination)